m0t0r/ngx-slider/STYLING.md

 As a starting point, it's good idea to have a look at the [SCSS source file of the bundled style sheet](https://github.com/angular-slider/ng5-slider/blob/master/src/ng5-slider/lib/slider.component.scss) to have an idea of how the CSS is structured by default.

 The hierarchy slider elements and their CSS classes is:
- - `ng5-slider` class is applied to the `ng5-slider` element
+ - `ngx-slider` class is applied to the `ngx-slider` element
-    * `ng5-slider-pointer` class is applied to slider pointers:
+    * `ngx-slider-pointer` class is applied to slider pointers:
-       - `ng5-slider-pointer-min` is applied to low pointer
+       - `ngx-slider-pointer-min` is applied to low pointer
-       - `ng5-slider-pointer-max` is applied to high pointer
+       - `ngx-slider-pointer-max` is applied to high pointer
-    * `ng5-slider-bubble` class is applied to all labels:
+    * `ngx-slider-bubble` class is applied to all labels:
-       - `ng5-slider-floor` class is applied to floor label
+       - `ngx-slider-floor` class is applied to floor label
-       - `ng5-slider-ceil` class is applied to floor label
+       - `ngx-slider-ceil` class is applied to floor label
-       - `ng5-slider-model-value` class is applied to low pointer label
+       - `ngx-slider-model-value` class is applied to low pointer label
-       - `ng5-slider-model-high` class is applied to high pointer label
+       - `ngx-slider-model-high` class is applied to high pointer label
-       - `ng5-slider-combined` class is appied to combined label
+       - `ngx-slider-combined` class is appied to combined label
-    * `ng5-slider-bar` class is applied to all bar elements:
+    * `ngx-slider-bar` class is applied to all bar elements:
        - no additional class is applied to full bar
-       - `ng5-slider-selection` is applied to selection bar
+       - `ngx-slider-selection` is applied to selection bar
-       - `ng5-slider-left-out-selection` is applied to left outer selection bar
+       - `ngx-slider-left-out-selection` is applied to left outer selection bar
-       - `ng5-slider-right-out-selection` is applied to right outer selection bar
+       - `ngx-slider-right-out-selection` is applied to right outer selection bar
-    * `ng5-slider-tick` class is applied to each tick element:
+    * `ngx-slider-tick` class is applied to each tick element:
-       - `ng5-slider-tick-value` is applied to tick value label
+       - `ngx-slider-tick-value` is applied to tick value label
-       - `ng5-slider-tick-legend` is applied to tick legend label
+       - `ngx-slider-tick-legend` is applied to tick legend label

 ### Example